This Katrina "Frida" is huge, about 3 feet tall, and Donald could not live without it.

 Capula's Church

-From Sunday, October 23 to November 21, view the exhibits of many Capula artists, inclucing, Antiguo Xenguaro, with his large exhibition of skeletons and artist Juan Torres with his catrinas of inspiration.
+Dia de Muertos, October 19 to November 3, 2024.
+View the exhibits of many Capula artists, inclucing, Antiguo Xenguaro, with his large exhibition of skeletons and artist Juan Torres with his catrinas of inspiration.

 Catrina artist, Pedro Arroyo Villegas